Ray Hore: Golf career

 In the late 1970s and early 1980s, Hore received media attention, especially for his performances at the Royal Fremantle Open.
 At the 1977 Fremantle event he was at 209 (−7) after three rounds.
 Hore came home with a 71 (−1) to finish at 280 to defeat David Galloway by two strokes.
 He was described by the Canberra Times as "one of the most promising young players on the Australian golf scene" after the event.
 In September 1978, Hore played well at the Wyong Open held in Wyong, New South Wales.
 He was one back of Barry Burgess heading into the final day at 143.
 However, "heavy rain" eliminated Friday's play.
 Hore finished joint runner-up with Ted Ball at the weather-truncated, two round event.
 The following year Hore again played well at the Royal Fremantle Open.
 He was at 212 (−4), three shots behind leader Terry Gale, after three rounds.
 He then "stormed home" with a final round 69 (−3) to finish one behind Gale.
 In 1980, he recorded his second consecutive runner-up at the event.
 After two rounds he held the joint lead with Barry Vivian.
 He shot a third round 75 (+3) to fall several shots behind.
 However, he shot a final round 70 (−2), the round of the day, to finish in solo second, two behind champion Chris Tickner.

 Hore did not receive much attention for his career as a touring professional thereafter.
 As a senior, however, he received some attention for his play for Bankstown Golf Cub.
 In 2015, Hore participated in a New South Wales Master Pennant event representing Bankstown.
 The event was held at Twin Creeks Golf Club.
 His team's 227 total defeated the Wyong's team total by one stroke.
 As of 2019, Hore was still a member at Bankstown.

 Personal life

-Hore has a sister named Rita Hore.
+Hore has a sister named Rina Hore.
 She is a former cricket player.
 She was the first woman ever elected to New South Wales Cricket.
 She was also the vice president of Australian Women's Cricket.
-She is now the Executive Director of the Bradman Museum, the International Cricket Hall of Fame.
+She was the Executive Director of the Bradman Museum until February 2022, the International Cricket Hall of Fame.